 For more information on doing business with American Indians and Alaska Natives, please see the BusinessUSA resource page.

 The U.S. Census Bureau is beginning to do tribal outreach for the 2020 Census.
-On July 1, 2015 Director John Thompson officially announced the planning of the 2020 tribal consultation meetings.
-For more informaiton on these meetings, please visit the Census Bureau Web site.
+On July 1, 2015, Director John Thompson officially announced the planning of the 2020 tribal consultation meetings.
+For more information on these meetings, please visit the Census Bureau Web site.